Education in Albania

 Education in Albania for primary, secondary, and tertiary levels are mostly supported by the state.
 The academic year is much similar to that as in the United States, classes starts almost in September or October and end in June or July.
 Albanian is the language of instruction in all public schools.
 The education takes place in three stages such as the primary, secondary, and pre-university education.
 There are about 5000 schools throughout the nation.

-Elementary education is compulsory from grades 1 to 9, but most students continue at least until a secondary education.
-Students must pass the graduation exams at the end of the 9th grade and also at the end of the 12th grade in order to continue their education.
+Elementary education is compulsory from years 1 to 9, but most students continue at least until a secondary education.
+Students must pass the graduation exams at the end of the 9th year and also at the end of the 12th year in order to continue their education.
 The academic year is divided into two semesters.
 The school week begins on Monday and ends on Friday.

 The 'School life expectancy (primary to tertiary education)' of Albania is 16 years.
 The nation ranks 25th out of 167 countries.
 In 2015, the overall literacy rate in Albania was 98.7%; the male literacy rate was 99.2% and female literacy rate was 98.3%.

 The Human Rights Measurement Initiative (HRMI) finds that Albania is fulfilling only 87.4% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Albania's income level, the nation is achieving 86.3% of what should be possible based on its resources (income) for primary education and 88.5% for secondary education.